LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D1-Identity-Authorization1.md

    Notes:

+   - Leave off the *Authorize attribute* for now.
+It will block us from testing the controller until we have a user in the "Admin" role.
+We'll add that next time.
-   - The Authorize attribute is incorrect as shown in the book.
+     Also, the attribute is incorrect as shown in the book.
 The correct attribute is:
      `[Authorize(Roles = "Admin")] `
    - We are not using *Areas*, so omit the  `[Area("Admin")]` attribute

    This controller implements these action methods:

    - User Management
      - `Index()`Renders the admin page for managing users and roles